utiasASRL/starloc/README.md

 - left_u, left_v: pixel-locations of apriltag center detection in left rectified image
 - right_u, right_v: pixel-locations of apriltag center detection in right rectified image

-(recommended) Globally calibrated Apriltag measurements  (`<dataset-name>/apriltag_calib_*.csv`):
+(recommended) Calibrated Apriltag measurements  (`<dataset-name>/apriltag_cal*.csv`):

-We provide:
+The unknown transform from the rig to the stereo camera (left frame) is calculated, the pose is calculated accordingly, and ground truth pixel measurements are provided.
+We provide three different calibration methods:

+- `apriltag_cal.csv`: uses the approximate CAD dimensions for the transform
-- `apriltag_calib_global.csv`: globally calibrated, using the transform from the *apriltag_s3* dataset.
+- `apriltag_cal_global.csv`: globally calibrated, using the transform from the *apriltag_s3* dataset.
-- `apriltag_calib_individual.csv`: individually calibrated: the best transform for this particular dataset is found using the ground truth data.
+- `apriltag_cal_individual.csv`: individually calibrated: the best transform for this particular dataset is found using the ground truth data.
 This results in the best possible data match, but is more unrealistic than the globally calibrated data.

 Those files have the same fields as `apriltag.csv`, plus: